hummingbird-project/hummingbird-examples/html-form/README.md

 # Hummingbird HTML Form

-Uses John Sundells [Plot](https://github.com/JohnSundell/Plot) library to generate the HTML.
+Application demonstrating working with HTML forms.
+The HTML form is generated using John Sundell's [Plot](https://github.com/JohnSundell/Plot) library.

 HTML type from Plot has been extended to conform to `HBResponseGenerator` so it can be used as a return type from route handlers.